 The Artist Price (AP) must be the price you wish to receive for your artwork.
 To calculate the 'Catalogue Price' (CP).

 AP$ ÷ 0.54 = CP$

 i.e. CP$1,000 (AP$540 + $460 commission)

-13.4 All artwork must be securely packaged in reusable packing materials suitable for the return of work to the artist, including those personally delivered.
+14.4.
+All artwork must be securely packaged in reusable packing materials suitable for the return of work to the artist, including those personally delivered.
 Your name, address, and title must be adhered to the outside of packaging for ease of identification.
+Artist is responsible for the collection or courier return of their artwork.
 Waikato Museum reserves the right to dispose of any uncollected works after 90 days.

 - NZ National Fieldays Society and Waikato Museum reserves the right to reproduce the exhibited artworks for advertising and marketing purposes of any form.
 There will be no entitlement to royalty or other payment for reproduction.

 - Entrants are automatically added to Waikato Museum's database and entrants will receive updates on new events, exhibitions and awards from Waikato Museum.